 - REAL ID Proof of Social Security Number

 - Proof of parental approval, if you are 16 or 17 years old.
-The parental consent form is available at the link below:
+The parental consent form, which requires a birth certificate, adoption court order or guardianship decree for parental/legal guardianship verification, is available at the link below:

 - Parental Consent Form to Obtain a Learner Permit